 Our Harry Potter Studio Tour Experience

-We’ve visited the studio several times over the years, both on a tour from central London and using our own transport.
-The experience on site is essentially the same either way, unless you book a fully guided tour.
+We’ve visited several times over the years, both on a tour from central London and using our own transport.
+The experience on site is the same either way, unless you book a fully guided tour.

 Arrival